Dodger “Firsts”

 During his unprecedented 10-year effort to replace aging Ebbets Field (built in 1913) which began in 1946, owner Walter O’Malley discusses at length, in these years, his idea of a new, privately-financed and maintained dome stadium at the intersection of Atlantic and Flatbush Avenues, to keep the Dodgers in Brooklyn

 The Dodgers make their historic Goodwill Tour to Japan and become the first team to play at Hiroshima in the post-World War II era.
-The Dodgers played before half a million enthusiastic Japanese fans.
-The Dodgers are 14-4-1 on the trip, which includes in the traveling party future Hall of Famers Jackie Robinson (playing for the last time), Roy Campanella, Pee Wee Reese, Duke Snider, Don Drysdale, Manager Walter Alston, coach Billy Herman, broadcaster Vin Scully and owner Walter O’Malley
+The Dodgers played before half a million enthusiastic Japanese fans during the trip.
+The Dodgers finish with a 14-4-1 record, which includes in the traveling party future Hall of Famers Jackie Robinson (playing for the last time), Roy Campanella, Pee Wee Reese, Gil Hodges, Duke Snider, Don Drysdale, Manager Walter Alston, Coach Billy Herman, broadcaster Vin Scully, owner Walter O’Malley and NL umpire Jocko Conlan.
+On May 9, 2016, The Wall Street Journal runs an article about the 1956 Goodwill Tour to Japan with the headline: “Sixty Years Ago, the Dodgers Toured Japan and Changed Baseball Forever.”
+The article focuses on the friendships that started between the O’Malley family and Tokyo Yomiuri Giants, as well as the numerous cultural exchanges which eventually led to the free agent signing of Hideo Nomo in 1995

 The first branding of the name “Los Angeles” Dodgers occurs when the Dodger- owned Convair 440 Metropolitan airplane displays the name to reflect their new home.
 Capt.
 Bump Holman had the plane painted in Vero Beach, Florida before piloting team executives and select players on their inaugural flight to Los Angeles on October 23 before a large awaiting crowd at Los Angeles International Airport